AllenJoeG/weekend-movie-sagas/INSTRUCTIONS.md

 [ 👍 ] onClick attached to poster.

 - TODO: Have a way to get to the Add Movie Page
+👍 Accomplished w Nav Bar that persists at top

 ### Details Page